 Schedule a regular workout time: Some of the most committed exercisers do it every day before the sun comes up or late at night when the kids are in bed.
 Sit down with your weekly schedule and try to build in an hour each day to be good to your body, and in turn, your mind.

-Create a support system: in order to stick to a fitness program, it helps to have motivation and encouragement from other people.
-Here’s how: find a friend with a shared zest for running, and planning scheduled workouts together.
+Create a support system: In order to stick to a fitness program, it helps to have motivation and encouragement from other people.
+Here’s one way: find a friend with a shared zest for running, and planning scheduled workouts together.
 It’s easy to hit the snooze button when it’s just you, but much harder to leave a friend waiting at the track.
 Consider joining a social networking site or online community with fitness trainers and nutrition experts (like this one here!
 And download our APP here) — and support from other people trying to lose weight and maintain healthy eating and exercise routines.
 People who get this kind of online support are proven to lose three times more weight than people going it alone.